 As explained in the Parliament chapter, in a Canadian federal election, voters elect members to fill the 308 seats in the Canadian House of Commons.
 The leader of the political party who wins the most of those seats is then automatically installed as prime minister once the election concludes.
 He can keep getting re-elected in this manner forever, or he can lose office once a different party wins the majority of seats instead.
 Pretty simple.

 But what happens if a prime minister dies or resigns?
-Since there is no automatic “second-in-line” to get the job, the matter is decided by the outgoing PM’s political party.
-If it’s an extreme emergency, the party’s parliamentary caucus, which is to say, all its sitting members in the House and Senate, will quickly assemble and elect one of their own to serve as acting prime minister.
-If there’s a longer window of opportunity, as is usually the case when a PM announces his resignation, the party will hold a formal national convention to pick a new leader, where all party members across the country — not just the politicians — will get to have a say.
+For extreme situations, the government of Canada maintains an emergencey order of succession to the prime minister’s office, that ranks every member of the Prime Minister’s cabinet.
+Currently, the Finance Minister is in the number one spot.
+If it’s less of an emergency, the parliamentary caucus of the prime minister’s political party, which is to say, all its sitting members in the House and Senate, will quickly assemble and elect one of their own to serve as acting prime minister.
+If there’s a longer window of opportunity, such as, if the prime minister announces his planned date of resignation weeks in advance, the party will hold a formal national convention to pick a new leader, where all party members across the country — not just the politicians — will get to have a say.

 Since the office of prime minister has no term limit and since Canadian elections are not held on fixed dates, prime ministerial resignations are common, and around half of all Canadian PMs have won the job via the party appointment process mentioned above.
 This is not without controversy, however.
 A PM who was installed by party insiders, rather than duly elected by the Canadian people, will often have his democratic legitimacy to rule questioned if he stays in office too long.
 Luckily, the prime minister has the ability to call a federal election to seek a fresh mandate (more on this later), and most party-appointed PMs chose to do this quite soon after their inauguration.